 - Chocolate should still be warm when adding to the filling.

-- Using an electric mixer, beat cheeses in a large mixing bowl until light and fluffy and smooth textured.
+- Using a stand mixer, beat cheeses in a large mixing bowl until light and fluffy and smooth.

 - Add sugar, eggs individually, yogurt and vanilla beating after each addition until ingredients are fully incorporated.

 - Pour warm chocolate into mixture and mix until chocolate is well combined.